bbgit/bbgit.github.io/README.md

-### Conditions as of September 3, 2025 at 3:10:32 PM CDT
+### Conditions as of September 3, 2025 at 3:15:53 PM CDT

 Temperature: 72.80 &deg;F

 Feels like: 72.80 &deg;F

-Humidity: 84%
+Humidity: 86%

-Wind Direction: NNW
+Wind Direction: N

 Windspeed: 0.0 mph